If you have a passport for any of these countries, the world is your oyster.

 Data compiled by the Henley Passport Index paints a fascinating picture of the state of future travel, looking at the bigger picture of who is allowed where and why in a post-pandemic world.

 The index uses information from the International Air Transport Association (IATA) to calculate how many travel destinations are accessible to the 199 passports that exist across the world.
 This is defined as destinations that allow either visa-free entry or a visa upon arrival, rather than a lengthier, more complicated vetting process.

-As vaccine momentum increases across Europe there’s a chance that some of us might actually get to use our passports this year.
+As countries start to open up again, holiday sales are booming.
 But which country holds the key to as many travel options as possible?

 What does this tell us about global mobility?

 Let's first address the elephant in the room: UK and US passports are wholly absent from the top spots, proving to be not half as powerful as they were once thought.

 They rank joint 6th, along with Switzerland, Norway, New Zealand and Belgium, stumbling downwards since they were both the pinnacles of the list back in 2014.
 There’s no definite reason as to why, but it could be the fallout from the adoption of increasingly anti-immigration sentiments by their respective governments.

 What it means is various European destinations have cemented their place above the UK and US.

 Many Asian countries have soared throughout the index since its creation in 2006.
 Japan retaining its position as the world’s strongest passport reflects on how it thrives off globalisation.

 Some that haven’t fared as well include Syria, Afghanistan, and Iraq, whose passports allow entry to less than 30 destinations.